lahwaacz/openwrt-dotfiles/README.md

     git clone git://nbd.name/openwrt.git ~/trunk/
     cd ~/trunk

 To build it you need to have installed gcc, binutils, patch, bzip2, flex, make, gettext, pkg-config, unzip, libz-dev and libc headers.
 Then run `make menuconfig` to configure your firmware and `make` to build it.

 ### Hardware

-I have a RouterStation Pro board, these config files may not work on other devices.
+I have a Ubiquiti RouterStation Pro board, these config files may not work on other devices.
 Especially `.config` will work only on RouterStation Pro!
 Also note that RouterStation and RouterStation Pro are incompatible.